NiKu-24/Deneme-IDiscover/docs/SRS.md

    - Users can create and manage their profiles, including setting user names, passwords, emails, avatars, notification settings, and preferences.

 2. **Location and Mode Selection**
-   - Users can select their current location and choose between FLOW, ORGANIZED, and FUN modes.
+   - Users can select their current location and choose between FLOW, PLAN, and FUN modes.

 3. **FLOW Mode**
    - Users can specify activities, set durations, choose transportation, and view road alternatives.
    - Users can see who is around them, read feedback, send messages, and receive notifications about benefits.

-4. **ORGANIZED Mode**
+4. **PLAN Mode**
    - Users can set time and duration, specify activities, choose program alternatives, make changes, fix programs, see event options, buy passes and tickets, and make reservations.

 5. **FUN Mode**